ACdev27/fm_pricing_component_toggle/README.md

 ### What I learned

-About Aadding website accessibilty for the toggle switch to allow it to work with keyboard input.
+Coding the toggle switch element to work with keyboard input taught me several thing about adding website accessibilty to a website.

 ## Author